codedx/codedx-kubernetes/setup/core/docs/config/move-code-dx.md

 ## Copy Local Data to New Code Dx Instance

-If you are using an on-cluster database, run the following command, replacing the `cdx-dest` namespace, `codedx-dest` release name, `/path/to/work/directory` directory, and the passwords for `dest-root-pwd` and `dest-replication-password` as necessary:
+If you are using an on-cluster database, run the following command, replacing the `cdx-dest` namespace, `codedx-dest` release name, `/path/to/work/directory` directory, and the passwords for `dest-root-pwd` and `dest-replication-password` as necessary (replace the `cdx-src-svc` namespace or delete the `-namespaceSourceToolOrchestration` parameter if you are not using the Tool Orchestration feature):

 ```
 $ cd /path/to/work/directory
-$ pwsh /path/to/git/codedx-kubernetes/admin/migrate-data.ps1 -namespaceCodeDx cdx-dest -releaseNameCodeDx codedx-dest -appDataPath . -dumpFile database/dump-codedx.sql -rootPwd dest-root-pwd -replicationPwd dest-replication-password
+$ pwsh /path/to/git/codedx-kubernetes/admin/migrate-data.ps1 -namespaceCodeDx cdx-dest -releaseNameCodeDx codedx-dest -appDataPath . -dumpFile database/dump-codedx.sql -rootPwd dest-root-pwd -replicationPwd dest-replication-password -namespaceSourceToolOrchestration cdx-src-svc
 ```

-If you are using an external database, run the following command, replacing the `cdx-dest` namespace, `/path/to/work/directory` directory, and `codedx-dest` release name:
+If you are using an external database, run the following command, replacing the `cdx-dest` namespace, `/path/to/work/directory` directory, and `codedx-dest` release name (replace the `cdx-src-svc` namespace or delete the `-namespaceSourceToolOrchestration` parameter if you are not using the Tool Orchestration feature):

 ```
 $ cd /path/to/work/directory
-$ pwsh /path/to/git/codedx-kubernetes/admin/migrate-data.ps1 -namespaceCodeDx cdx-dest -releaseNameCodeDx codedx-dest -appDataPath . -externalDatabase
+$ pwsh /path/to/git/codedx-kubernetes/admin/migrate-data.ps1 -namespaceCodeDx cdx-dest -releaseNameCodeDx codedx-dest -appDataPath . -externalDatabase  -namespaceSourceToolOrchestration cdx-src-svc
 ```